 I studied Marketing at Uni in Glasgow and after graduating in 2013, I interned in a Social Media team in Edinburgh which turned into a full-time gig.
 I love finding the right words to communicate effectively and landing on a message that will resonate with a specific group.
-Words are my thing and I’ve always got my head in a book, so I enjoy a well scripted ad or article.
-I just really enjoy communications as it’s a bit like creative problem solving – to find the right way to speak to unique audiences.
+Words are my thing and I’ve always got my head in a book, so I enjoy a well-scripted ad or article.
+I just really enjoy communications as it’s a bit like creative problem solving – finding the right way to speak to unique audiences.

 Did anything surprise you about working in Marketing?

 I don’t think I expected it to be so ever-changing.
-It evolves almost overnight, there’s so much to keep up with especially in terms of the digital world – there’s all these new technologies to stay ahead of the game.
-Especially social media which is a given now, it’s non-negotiable, whereas when I started out it was considered “modern technology.”
-If you were doing it you were ahead of the curve whereas now there’s so many different routes to engage and communicate with your audience.
+It evolves almost overnight, there’s so much to keep up with especially in terms of the digital world – there are all these new technologies to stay ahead of the game.
+Especially social media which is a given now, it’s non-negotiable, whereas when I started out it was considered 'modern technology'.
+If you were doing it you were ahead of the curve whereas now there are so many different routes to engage and communicate with your audience.
 That was a key lesson – stay curious, keep rediscovering and keep learning.

 Any particular reason for enjoying writing?

 I kind of fell into it.
 I found I was quite good at it so I was intrigued to try new things and I really enjoy establishing a tone of voice for a new brand and working with different clients.
 The ability to communicate in a concise and engaging way is a really valuable tool for any company, but especially one that’s offering an innovative solution to a genuine industry problem.